Saptarshi-ux/ai-agent-customer-sentiment-analyzer/README.md

 Adaptability: This logic can easily be ported to Slack, Discord, or WhatsApp Business for different notification styles.

+##The detailed description of the automated workflow is as follows:

 ### Author
 ###### Saptarshi Bandyopadhyay Data Analyst | AI and Automation Enthusiast
 ---